Prev NEXT

 Author's Note: How Donating Your Body to Science Works

 The minute I got my driver's license at age 16, I signed up to be an organ donor.
-But after researching the writing this piece, I'm not sure I could take the next step and donate my entire body.
+But after researching and writing this piece, I'm not sure I could take the next step and donate my entire body.
 I'm not sure why I'm hesitant, but I am.

 Related Articles